This year's Earth Week festivities included a spring farmer's market. (Lee Pellegrini)

 Jane sitting in the dining hall

-Jane Fulton '24 has worked on sustainability initiatives for BC Dining for four years.
+Jane Fulton '24 worked on sustainability initiatives for BC Dining for four years.
 (Lee Pellegrini)i

-“It’s been really cool to see how many students are using it,” said Jane Fulton ’24, the sustainability student intern manager.
+“It’s been really cool to see how many students are using it,” said Jane Fulton ’24, who served as sustainability student intern manager.
 “Everyone cares about different things; trying to bring in students who might not have sustainability as their top issue, and for them to incorporate more sustainable habits, is what this job is all about.”

-Fulton has been working to reduce waste in the dining halls since she started as a sustainability intern her freshman year.
-Using a portable scale, she helps BC Dining Services staff track and reduce the amount of leftover food that gets composted after every meal.
+Fulton worked to reduce waste in the dining halls since she started as a sustainability intern her freshman year.
+Using a portable scale, she helped BC Dining Services staff track and reduce the amount of leftover food that gets composted after every meal.
 Food that can still be served is packaged up by the BC student volunteer club Every Bite Counts, which then partners with the nonprofit Rescuing Leftover Cuisine to redistribute it to people in need.
-Between October and December of last year, the students donated 839 pounds of food waste, the equivalent of 700 meals.
+Between October and December of 2023, the students donated 839 pounds of food waste, the equivalent of 700 meals.

 “That’s food that would otherwise go into the compost, but it’s so much better if we can get it to a human who can really use it,” said Fulton.
 “It’s all about connecting back to the community.”